ROAResearch/yii2-app-roa/docs/guide/start-installation.md

 With Composer installed, you can then install the application using the following commands:

+    composer self-update
     composer global require "fxp/composer-asset-plugin:^1.2.0"
-    composer create-project --prefer-dist yiisoft/yii2-app-advanced yii-application
+    composer create-project --prefer-dist yiisoft/yii2-app-roa yii-roa

-The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
+The first command updates `composer` itself, version `>=1.3` is required.
+The second command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
 You only need to run this command once for all.
-The second command installs the advanced application in a directory named `yii-application`.
+The thirdd command installs the roa application in a directory named `yii-roa`.
 You can choose a different directory name if you want.

 ## Install from an Archive File